Strossen to present program at Temple Sholom

 Strossen is the John Marshall Harlan II Professor of Law at New York Law School.

-She is a member of the ACLU’s National Advisory Council, as well as the Advisory Boards of EPIC (Electronic Privacy Information Center), FIRE (Foundation for Individual Rights in Education), and Heterodox Academy.
+She is a member of the ACLU’s National Advisory Council, as well as the Advisory Boards of the Electronic Privacy Information Center, Foundation for Individual Rights in Education and Heterodox Academy.

-Her latest book will be published May 1; pre-release copies will be available at the talk.
+Her latest book will be published May 1; advance copies will be available at the talk.

 A wine and cheese reception, featuring music by Mike Latini, will follow the program.